xadvent/restaurant-Page/README.md

   - Proper implementation of 'Media' based on max screen-width
   - Proper use of the 'transition' property for CSS
   - Animations and the way they affect one another
+  - Prefetching IMG's to decrease time between element deletion/creation

 Live page<a href='https://xadvent.github.io/restaurant-Page/'> found here</a>

 Revisiting at another time and add the following:
   - Form to the contact page
   - Google Maps API to the contact page